299: No Such Thing As A Conscientious Brunette

 Because you can, if you eat poppy seed bagels, you can fail drugs tests.

-And that's why, yeah, in the US and Britain, I think now they've introduced this rule that if you're in prison and you are let out like on bail or if you are allowed out for the day, you have to sign a form promising you won't eat poppy seed bagels because you'll show up positive.
+And that's why, yeah, in the US and Britain, I think now they've introduced this rule that if you're in prison and you are let out like on bail or if you are allowed out for the day, you have to sign a form promising you won't won't eat poppy seed bagels because you'll show up positive.

-And there was even in 2014, the Queen's racehorse, who was called Estimate, I think won a race and then tested positive for opiates.
+And there was even in 2014 the Queen's racehorse, who was called Estimate, I think won a race and then tested positive for opiates.

 And the argument was that there had been some poppy seeds mixed in with the feed.

 No, it's not what you'd instinctively go for.
+But she had to forfeit the £81,000 prize money.

+It's so cool.
 It's not for very long.

+It's just after it's born.
 So it's absolutely tiny when it's born.

-But on the date they're born, they get a third of their oxygen through their skin, because they're just about the size of a bean, and they are small enough that they have a big surface area to weight ratio.
+But on the date they're born, they get a third of their oxygen through their skin, because they're just about the size of a bean and they are small enough that they have a big surface area to weight ratio.

 So it's more effective, it's more efficient for them to get oxygen from the air.

-The oxygen molecules just manage to sort of pervade into their body.
+I guess I don't know.
+The the oxygen molecules just manage to sort of pervade into their body.

+But they're really, really tiny.
 And then they forget by the time they're an adult.

 They don't forget.
+They don't

-They don't remember.
+they don't remember.

 No one's asked them if they remember it.
+Well, you mean they don't remember how to do it, sorry.

+Yeah, Yeah, yeah.
 They might remember having done it, though.

 Maybe.

-But they're kind of gross when when they're like that, aren't they?
+But they're kind of gross when they're like that, aren't they?
+They're like a tiny little worm when they're first born.

-And we still don't really understand how, at what is basically celebetal stage, they climb up through the fur and into the pouch.
+And then, of course, they do the huge trek, and we still don't really understand how, at what is basically still a fetal stage, they climb up through the fur and into the pouch.

-the mother's teeth for a couple of months.
+And they can't take their mouth off the mother's teeth for a couple of months.
+They're just rammed there.

+Really?
 Are they like kangaroos that they make different types of milk?
+So the baby, when it first comes, it needs the real lots of cream.

-So the baby, when it first comes, it needs the real lots of cream, but then as it gets bigger, another baby comes along, gets that, and then it gets the half and half.
+But then, as it gets bigger, another baby comes along, gets that, and then it gets the half and half.
+Yeah.

 And while they're doing that, they can also be growing a new baby in their uterus.